Mario675/Rick-Roll-Link-Checker/CONTRIBUTING.md

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

+* Please prepend the `memo` emoji (📝) in your commit if you are working on the docs.
+  Link to learn how to use the emoji picker: https://blog.omniperforms.com/articles/how-use-emojis-windows-10

 <a name="bugs"></a>

 ## Bug reports